Passive Solar Energy

 Passive solar energy is characterized by its low cost for the realization of its work.
 Sometimes, this cost is even nil.
 The maintenance cost is very low.
 During its operation, no greenhouse gases are emitted.
 Despite this, work continues to improve the yield and economic benefits.

 This does not prevent that it is necessary to continue working optimizing the systems to obtain a greater yield and economic benefit.
-The savings and efficiency in energy consumption depend on the size of a facility (either renewable or conventional).
+The savings and efficiency in energy consumption depend on the size of a facility (either renewable energy or a conventional facilitie).
 These criteria result in greater economic benefit if they are criteria that are considered from the beginning.

 Passive solar technologies offer significant savings, especially in space heating.
 Combined with active solar technologies, such as photovoltaic solar energy, they can also become an excellent source of income.